Intercostal retractions

 The intercostal muscles are the muscles between the ribs.
 During breathing, these muscles normally tighten and pull the rib cage up.
 Your chest expands and the lungs fill with air.

 Intercostal retractions are due to reduced air pressure inside your chest.
 This can happen if the upper airway (trachea) or small airways of the lungs (bronchioles) become partially blocked.
 As a result, the intercostal muscles are sucked inward, between the ribs, when you breathe.
-This is a sign of a blocked airway.
+This is a sign of a partially or completely blocked airway.
 Any health problem that causes a blockage in the airway will cause intercostal retractions.

 Causes